 Hello and welcome to this quick guide to The Spinoff’s cavalcade of podcasts.
 I’m going to introduce each podcast, explain what they’re all about and let you know how you can listen to them.
 I have no doubt you’ll find something awesome to listen to.
 Incidentally, if you’re completely new to this podcast malarky those superstars over at Serial have a simple guide to getting started.

 The guts is this: we’ve given some of our ongoing and more popular podcasts their own feeds.
-They are Gone By Lunchtime, On The Rag, Business Is Boring and The Get.
-Everything else we publish is put out under The Spinoff Podcasts – Pop Up Pods.
+They are The Real Pod, Gone By Lunchtime, On The Rag, Pod on the Couch, Business Is Boring and The Get.
+Everything else we publish is put out under The Spinoff Podcasts – Pop-Up Podcasts.
 Let’s have a closer look at each of those.

 The Real Pod